 Open (all craft) will start from Carbis Bay (bottom right) and head straight for St’Ives Harbour rounding Porthminster point making their way toward St’Ives.
 Competitors will then make their way past the ‘Island’ toward Clodgy point (far left) turn and head for the ‘poles’!

 After making the deep water turn around ‘Clodgy’ (far left) competitors will pass back round the ‘Island’ again and make the long down wind leg toward the ‘Poles’ (far right); a wave that breaks up to 200m+ down a tidal estuary.
 Competitors will turn and head back out without having to confront breaking waves and straight toward Carbis Bay Beach to finish.

 Single and double ski competitors will follow the same starting procedure as the SUP paddlers.
-Elite & Open single ski and 14ft competitors will start on the left side of the start line taking an inside line round the headland.
-Double ski and 12’6 Elite and Open boards will start on the far right and will round a marker buoy before heading toward St’Ives harbour.
+Open double/ single ski and 14ft competitors will start on the left side of the start line taking an inside line round the headland.
+12’6 Open boards will start on the far right and will round a marker buoy before heading toward St’Ives harbour.